A density description of a bounded-confidence model of opinion dynamics on hypergraphs: Numerical results for density-based BCMs on hypergraphs

-We now examine steady states of the agent-based dynamics in \eqref{eq: agent-iterations} with initial opinions that we draw from a uniform distribution.
+We now examine steady states of the agent-based dynamics with the opinion update rule \eqref{eq: agent-iterations} on a complete network with initial opinions that we draw from a uniform distribution.
 We sample the steady-state ensemble using $10000$ Monte Carlo simulations.
-We observe convergence to a sum of delta functions as the network size grows for different initial opinion ranges $[-D,D]$.
+We observe convergence to a sum of Dirac delta functions as the network size increases.
 We show the results of these computations in Figure \ref{fig: varyingN}.

-For any finite hypergraph size $N$, the density that we obtain from Monte Carlo simulations is not a sum of Dirac delta function (or a single Dirac delta function) at steady state.
+For any finite hypergraph size $N$, the density that we obtain from Monte Carlo simulations is not a sum of Dirac delta functions (or a single Dirac delta function) at steady state.
 As we increase $N$, we observe a slow progression of the densities towards a sum of Dirac delta functions.
 As we increase $D$ from $1.7$ to $2.2$, the major cluster in the center splits into two symmetric clusters.
-In the density simulation in Figure \ref{fig: varyingD}, this split occurs between $1.8$ and $1.9$; this value does not agree quantitatively with what we obtain using Monte Carlo simulations.
+In the density-based simulation in Figure \ref{fig: varyingD}, this split occurs between $1.8$ and $1.9$; this value does not agree quantitatively with what we obtain using Monte Carlo simulations.

-The inconsistency between our density model and Monte Carlo simulations is not alien to BCMs.
-Pineda et al.~\cite{pineda2009noisy} studied a density-based DW model with dyadic interactions and used agent-based Monte Carlo simulations to approximate the dynamics on a network in the mean-field limit.
-They observed (see Figure 3 of their paper) that the density evolution can result in qualitatively different behavior (e.g., different numbers of steady-state opinion clusters) as one increases the number of agents in Monte Carlo simulations and that Monte Carlo simulations yield different results from their density model.
-Because of finite-size effects, the density from Monte Carlo simulations of their BCM do not agree with the solution of their density model.
+Inconsistencies between density-based models and Monte Carlo simulations of agent-based dynamics have been observed previously in BCMs.
+For example, Pineda et al.~\cite{pineda2009noisy} studied a density-based DW model with dyadic interactions and used agent-based Monte Carlo simulations to approximate the dynamics on a network in the mean-field limit.
+They observed (see Figure 3 of their paper) that the density evolution can result in qualitatively different behavior (e.g., different numbers of steady-state opinion clusters) as one increases the number of agents in Monte Carlo simulations and that Monte Carlo simulations yield different results than their density-based model.
+Because of finite-size effects, the densities from Monte Carlo simulations of their agent-based BCM did not agree with the solutions of their density-based BCM.